Free shore access

 We advise to enter the water from the beach, more or less in front of Ocean Restaurant (see on Google Maps here).

-Mind the purple sea urchins covering some areas, sometimes close to the shoreline.
-Since the lagoon is frequented by boats, we advise to take a small signal buoy along with you if you want to swim outside the swimming areas.
+Mind the burrowing sea urchins covering some areas, sometimes close to the shoreline.
+Since the lagoon is frequented by boats, we advise taking a small diving flag along with you if you want to swim outside the swimming areas.

-There are a lot of restaurants in Flic en Flac.
+There are many restaurants in Flic en Flac.
 The numerous food trucks set on the beach’s parking lot are an excellent, cheap option for those not willing to spend too much.
 Many accommodation options, fitting all budgets, are also available nearby.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.